ome/ansible-role-nginx-proxy/README.md

   - `index`: Nginx index locations
   - `root`: Root directory for requests
   - `alias`: Alias this directory to location
-  - `maintenance_flag`: Name of an optional local flag file used to indicate a location is undergoing maintenance, if this file exists `maintenance_uri` will be returned for this location with a `503` error
-  - `maintenance_uri`: URI to a maintenance page that will be returned if the `maintenance_flag` file exists

 - `nginx_proxy_block_locations`: List of locations which should be blocked (404)